volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Js Challenge

-Configure Javascript challenge on this load balancer.
+Configure JavaScript challenge on this load balancer.

 `cookie_expiry` - (Optional) An expired cookie causes the loadbalancer to issue a new challenge. (`Int`).